 Exciting things are happening at Unity Way Church!
 The Director of our Youth Education Department is retiring.
 She will remain in an advisory position, but we are looking for just the right person to step into her shoes!
 Please contact the church for requirements to apply for this part-time, but extremely rewarding position!

 Following the meeting on Sunday, January 14th, we are back to FOUR Sundays a month!
+(Five, when there ARE five Sundays.)
 Your children will find a safe, loving, inviting space to meet, feel comfortable, have fun, and learn from a qualified staff of volunteers.
 Our teachers enjoy and understand children’s needs and are here to give your child the best experience possible.